Light-Wizzard/Trinary-University/README.md

 ### Android

+Having issues setting up Android for Unreal Engine 5.1, it takes older versions of the software available.

 ### Windows

 This is the Alpha version, it is a Windows installer, this only works on Windows 10 or greater.